Monster Force

 Monster Force is a 13-episode animated television series created in April 9, 1994 by Universal Cartoon Studios and Canadian studio Lacewood Productions.
-The story is set in approximately 2020 and centers on a group of teenagers who, with help of high tech weaponry, fight off against classic Universal Monsters and spiritual beings threatening humanity.
+The story is set approximately in 2020 and centers on a group of teenagers who, with help of high tech weaponry, fight off against classic Universal Monsters and spiritual beings threatening humanity.
 Some of the crew have personal vendettas (e.g., one has the "curse of the Wolfman" that has been handed down through generations and another had a family member taken away from her by Dracula), while others fight for mankind out of a sense of altruism.
 The series aired in syndication alongside another Universal animated series, Exosquad.
 Universal Studios Home Entertainment released the first seven episodes to DVD on September 15, 2009.

 Story

-In the distant future, six college students and their professor have formed the Monster Force, a squad dedicated to keeping the world safe from the likes of Dracula, The Mummy and an evil legion of supernatural criminals known as the creatures of the night.
+In the distant future of 2020, six college students and their professor have formed the Monster Force, a squad dedicated to keeping the world safe from the likes of Count Dracula, The Mummy and an evil legion of supernatural criminals known as the creatures of the night.